 Leaders want to join a great vision, then help develop the tasks to accomplish it.

-So, if you want to create a successful organization, recruit leaders, hand them a big vision, with lots of room on the implementation side, then allow them to choose how they will accomplish that vision.
+So, if you want to create a successful organization and recruit leaders hand people a big vision with lots of room for them to choose on the implementation side.

-That doesn’t mean your work is over.
+This doesn’t mean your work is over, either.
 They’ll need your help along the way.
 They’ll still need your help to develop structure, discipline and follow through.
-But that’s way different than handing them a set of tasks.
-That’s practicing good leadership and delegation skills.
-(You can read 4 Critical Aspects of Healthy Delegation HERE.)
+But that’s way different than handing them a set of tasks in the beginning.
+And, it’s practicing good leadership and delegation skills.

-I realize this is especially hard for perfectionist leaders who want to control every outcome.
-(Leaders like me; just being honest.)
+I realize this is especially hard for some leaders who may want to control the desired outcome.
+(Leaders often like me – just being honest.)
 You’ll have to take a risk on the people you’ve recruited to lead and discipline yourself to let them work in their own way.
 You’ll get burned a few times, but overall, you’ll find more success when you: